twilight-goose/Mapping-Stations/README.md

 ## Use Cases and Usage Examples
 Refer to `../examples/` for exampls; Explanations below.
 See files for expected terminal output/messages.
+Code explanations and workflow notes can be found in example files, as long as some information about function parameters.

 * note: The first time running any process will likely take an extended period as the program builds/generates tables
 ```